Online Session Locator

 1. A Complete Redesign of CS1 for Engineering Students [view paper]

-Mr. Yuxuan Chen (University of Illinois Urbana-Champaign), Mr. Chenyan Zhao (University of Illinois Urbana-Champaign), Mr. Kangyu Feng (University of Illinois Urbana-Champaign), Dr. Mattox Alan Beckman (University of Illinois Urbana-Champaign), and Prof. Mariana Silva (University of Illinois Urbana-Champaign)
+Mr. Yuxuan Chen (University of Illinois Urbana-Champaign), Mr. Chenyan Zhao (University of Illinois Urbana-Champaign), Mr. Kangyu Feng (University of Illinois Urbana-Champaign), Dr. Mattox Alan Beckman (University of Illinois at Urbana - Champaign), and Prof. Mariana Silva (University of Illinois Urbana-Champaign)

 2. Reducing the DFW Rate for Engineering Majors in Introductory Computer Science Through Contextualized Learning and Peer-Supported Engagement [view paper]